bcgov/platform-developer-docs/evaluate-open-source-content.md

 ---
 title: Evaluate open-source content

+slug: evaluate-open-source-content

 description: Describes guidelines to evaluate open-source content and whether you can use it on GitHub.

 keywords: privacy, copyright, legal, contracts, policy, security, open-source, licence, license, GitHub

-page purpose: Outlines the types of issues that could prevent a developer from using open-source content in their project and gives information on how to evaluate the content.
+page_purpose: Outlines the types of issues that could prevent a developer from using open-source content in their project and gives information on how to evaluate the content.

 audience: technical lead, developer

 author: Jonathan Bond

-content owner: Olena Mitovska/Nick Corcoran
+content_owner: Olena Mitovska/Nick Corcoran
 ---

 # Evaluate open-source content